 Change the first paragraph of the subclause as follows:

 The RD protocol may be supported by an HT STA, S1G STA, and by a DMG STA.
-The normative behavior of the RD protocol defined in this subclause applies to both types of STAs.
 For an HT and S1G STA, the RDG/More PPDU subfield and the AC Constraint subfield are present in the HTC field, and for a DMG STA, the RDG/More PPDU subfield and the AC Constraint subfield are present in the QoS Control field.